Jessica Brown Findlay

-Jessica Rose Brown Findlay (born 14 September 1987) is an English actress.
-She played Lady Sybil Crawley in the ITV television period drama series Downton Abbey and Emelia Conan Doyle in the 2011 British comedy-drama feature film Albatross.
+Jessica Rose Brown-Findlay (born 14 September 1987), known professionally as Jessica Brown Findlay, is an English actress.
+She played Lady Sybil Crawley (2010–2012) in the ITV television period drama series Downton Abbey and Emelia Conan Doyle in the 2011 British comedy-drama feature film Albatross.

 In 2014, she appeared as Beverly Penn in the film adaptation of the Mark Helprin novel Winter's Tale.
-In 2015, she co-starred in Paul McGuigan's Victor Frankenstein as Lorelei, the Esmerelda-like acrobat.
-In 2016, she joined the cast of the biopic feature film, England is Mine, about the early life and career of English singer Morrissey, who co-founded the indie rock band The Smiths.
+In 2015 she co-starred in Paul McGuigan's Victor Frankenstein as Lorelei, the Esmeralda-like acrobat.
+In 2016 she joined the cast of the biopic feature film England is Mine, about the early life and career of English singer Morrissey, who co-founded the indie rock band The Smiths.

-Brown Findlay portrayed Charlotte Wells, a madam's daughter and sex worker, in the three series run of Harlots (2017–2019), a period drama television series initially screening on ITV Encore in the UK and on Hulu Plus in the US.
-In 2020, she was in the main cast of the series Brave New World.
+Brown Findlay portrayed Charlotte Wells, a madam's daughter and prostitute, in the three-series run of Harlots (2017–2019), a period drama television series initially screening on ITV Encore in the UK and on Hulu Plus in the US.
+In 2020 she was in the main cast of the series Brave New World.

 Early life

 Brown Findlay grew up in Cookham, Berkshire.
 Her father is a financial adviser and her mother is a teaching assistant.
 She told Vanity Fair in 2012, "I grew up there, as did my Mum.
 My Nan and Granddad are around the corner.
 It is a very familiar place and incredibly dear to my heart.
 It's sort of quiet, but wonderfully so."

-She trained with the National Youth Ballet and the Associates of the Royal Ballet, and at age 15 was invited to dance with the Kirov at the Royal Opera House for a summer season.
+She trained with the National Youth Ballet and the Associates of the Royal Ballet, and at age 15 was invited to dance with the Mariinsky Ballet at the Royal Opera House for a summer season.
 She attended Furze Platt Senior School in Maidenhead.
 At the end of her GCSEs, she was accepted to a number of ballet schools, but chose to attend the Arts Educational School for the A-level courses it provided and its pastoral care.
 She was there for two years.
 In the second, she had three operations on her ankles, the last of which went wrong, preventing her from continuing as a dancer.

-After encouragement from an art teacher, she finished her education at Arts Educational School, Tring Park, then moved on to a fine art course at Central Saint Martin's College of Art and Design.
+After encouragement from an art teacher, she finished her education at Arts Educational School, Tring Park, then moved on to a fine-art course at Central Saint Martin's College of Art and Design.
 In a 2012 interview with Vanity Fair, she said, "Growing up, I was completely in love and infatuated with ballet.
 Ballet was my life completely."
 She subsequently attended university in London, where she discovered the stage.
 She said, "Acting was the element from ballet that I actually loved and missed the most."